Madrid Overrated: 5 Madrid musts that actually kinda suck

 Is that really how you want to spend your life?

 I had a student years ago… Classy finance woman.
 Worked at a hedge fund.
 Wore pants suits.
-Probably spent more than my week’s salary on hair and nails.
+Probably spent more than my week’s salary on her hair and nails.

 She told me that when she was younger, her plans for the weekend invariably involved getting drunk to the point of puking, puking all day, and then going out doing it again the next night.